 - Bandaging techniques, CPR, recovery position and use of EpiPens will be demonstrated by trainer.
 Participants will be able to practice on themselves instead of other participants;

 - No face-to-face contact during CPR assessment on a manikin.
 Participants are not to breathe into manikin at any time.
 The two breaths can be done off to the side of the manikin;

 - Each participant will have their own manikin during class to practice CPR on.

 What if I am not feeling well?
 Can I still attend class or clinical placement?

 No, if you are not feeling well, please contact Alpine Health to report your symptoms and reschedule your session.

-Prior to going to class or clinical placement, take your own temperature and do not attend class if you have any of the symptoms below:
+Prior to going to class or clinical placement, take your own temperature and do not attend class if you meet any of the following criteria: